Ricardo Alegría: Political and philosophical beliefs

+Death

 Alegría lived in Old San Juan in his later years, until his death on July 7, 2011.
 He had been hospitalized in San Juan's Centro Medico (Medical Center Hospital) a few weeks before his death.
 After a brief recovery, he relapsed and was returned to the medical center, where he died of heart failure.
 Flags of Puerto Rico government offices were flown at half staff for five days of mourning.
 He was buried at Santa María Magdalena de Pazzis Cemetery in San Juan, Puerto Rico.